richsalz/https-downgrade/draft-richsalz-sample.md

 banned (such as "Cookie" headers) rely on an implausibly detailed and up-to-date models of Web use.

-Other headers we may want to strip include `Origin`, `Referer`, `Cookie`, `Cookie2`, and those starting with `Sec-` or `Proxy-`.
+Other headers that may wish to be stripped from outgoing requests include `X-Forwarded-For`, `Origin`, `Referer`, `Cookie`, `Cookie2`, and those starting with `Sec-` or `Proxy-`.

+# Recommendations

-We recommend that CDNs do the following:
+It is recommended that CDNs do at least the following as default behaviors as part of TLS downgrade:

+* Providing and encouraging better alternatives (such as always fetching securely over HTTPS but making static objects available in a shared cache that can also be accessed via HTTP requests).

-* Returning a `Protocol-To-Origin: HTTP` response header (this could be a comma-separated list of protocols or not).
+* Returning a `Protocol-To-Origin: cleartext` response header (which may be a comma-separated list of protocols when multiple hops are involved).

-* Limiting to GET
+* Limiting downgrade requests to GET.

 * Refusing requests for `/` , `/index/`,or `/index.html`.

-Other possible things to do:
+* Strip at least some headers that may include personal identifiers or sensitive information.

+# Alternative approaches

+Some other approaches may also help address the risks:

 * Use a VPN or IPSEC or other secure channel between the CDN and the origin.

 * Validate asymmetric signatures of content at the CDN before serving, such as for software downloads.
+This helps with integrity, but still exposes confidentiality risks.

 # Security Considerations

 ## Risks of doing downgrade

-Downgrades allows end-users to protect last-mile connections, but it makes it easier for adversaries who control the network between CDN caches and origin (such as at national boundaries) to poison caches or perform surveillance (as correlation attacks are possible, even if ostensible PII information is stripped at the CDN)
+Downgrades allow protection of last-mile connections to end-users, but they make it easier for adversaries who control the network between CDN caches and origin (such as at national boundaries) to poison caches or perform surveillance (as correlation attacks are possible, even if ostensible PII information is stripped at the CDN.)

 > TODO: It is easy to say that everyone should use TLS everywhere (cite).
+Let's
-Let's support that position by explaining which adversaries can win which games here -- including some where the adversary has an advantage in an HTTP-to-HTTPS connection _over a connection with no TLS at all_.
+> support that position by explaining which adversaries can win which games here
+> -- including some where the adversary has an advantage in an HTTP-to-HTTPS
+> connection _over a connection with no TLS at all_.

 ## Control of the network between the cache and the origin